 “We reject it with the contempt it deserves,” said NUM spokesman Lesiba Seshoka.
 “We think that it is a serious insult to the working poor.”

 He declined to say what would happen next, after union members earlier threatened strikes if their 60-percent pay demands were not met.

 They will now likely join tens of thousands of employees in the auto, construction and aviation sectors who have downed tools over wages.

 Petrol station attendants, motor mechanics and car dealer employees will abandon work next week.

-The gold mines offer, which includes an inflation-pegged housing allowance, will be valid for a two-year period.
+The gold mines offer, which includes an inflation-pegged housing allowance, will be valid for two years.

 “We need a sustainable agreement that will preserve our mines, and consequently jobs,” said the Chamber’s chief negotiator Elize Strydom in a statement.

-The latest offer will guarantee remuneration of 9,170 rand ($882) per month, including allowances.
+The latest offer guarantees pay of 9,170 rand ($882) a month and profit-sharing schemes